 - Open your BitPaper in Chrome, Safari or Firefox.
 BitPaper is optimized for Google Chrome, so please use it if you have it.
 To improve performance, BitPaper recommends closing any unused browser tabs and keeping your computer plugged in (i.e. not running on battery power).

-- Although BitPaper provides video calls, we prefer to use Jitsi Meet for better performance and reliability.
+- You may go straight to step 5 if you are attending in-house.
+If you are attending online, you will need to join a video call.
+Although BitPaper provides video calls, we prefer to use Jitsi Meet for better performance and reliability.

 [On my screen, I was able to make the Jitsi window narrower than this, but I couldn’t get the tiles to sit on top of each other – let me know if you find a better solution!]